-The Court's analysis of the methods claims used a straightforward application of the "machineor-transformation" test.
+The court's analysis of the methods claims used a straightforward application of the "machine-ortransformation" test.
 Almost all Myriad's method claims recited "comparing" or "analyzing" sequences but not any prior steps indicating how the sequences were obtained.
-Without such a step, the Court held that claims recited only the abstract mental steps required to compare two nucleotide sequences, and were thus not valid.
+Without such a step, the court held that the claims recited only the abstract mental steps required to compare two nucleotide sequences, and were thus not valid.
 In contrast, Myriad's claim for screening for potential therapeutics included two steps sufficient to confer patent eligibility.

 The claims recited "growing" transformed cells, which supports eligibility by the "transformative step involving the manipulation of the cells and their growth medium."
-That the "determining" step "necessarily involv[ed] physical manipulation of the cells" further supported patent eligibility.
-The Court's opinion thus reinforces a key take-home for both litigators and patent-prosecutors regarding diagnostic method claims: Make sure you have "determining" and transformative steps recited in the claim to avoid claiming only "abstract mental processes."
+That a "determining" step "necessarily involv[ed] physical manipulation of the cells" also supported patent eligibility.
+The court's opinion thus reinforces a key take-home for both litigators and patent-prosecutors regarding diagnostic method claims: Make sure you have "determining" and transformative steps recited in the claim to avoid claiming only "abstract mental processes."